vishleshpatel/PolicyBench/README.md

 ## Introduction

 PolicyBench simulates the data plane policy semantic of SDN with different network management applications.
-PolicyBench can be used for following purposes:
+It can be used for following purposes:

 1. benchmarking SDN flow table management schemes,